I-News-Pipeline-HTW-Berlin/MongoDB-Elasticsearch-Connector/README.md

 This Connector copies all files from a MongoDB collection to an Elastisearch index When re-run, the already copied Documents will not be added again.
 The ObjectID from the MongoDB will determine, whether a document was already tranfered.
-In the ElasticSearch index, the ObjectID of the MongoDB will not be named "_id" like in the MongoDB, but "mongo_id"
+In the ElasticSearch index, the string of the ObjectID of the MongoDB will be used as the document id.

 for it to run, the following packages are required: elasticsearch